Dangote, NNPC, Other Marketers May Crash Petrol Prices Again as Crude Oil Prices Fall

 “It is both a blessing and a curse.
 A blessing because Nigerians will now buy fuel at affordable prices as dealers and refiners crash prices in line with international oil prices.

-Punch reports that the national president of the Petroleum Product Retail Outlets Owners Association of Nigeria (PETROAN), Billy Gillis-Harry, said the price of petrol will continue to fall based on FX rates and international crude oil prices.
+Punch reports that the national president of the Petroleum Product Retail Outlets Owners Association of Nigeria (PETROAN), Billy Gillis-Harry, said the price of petrol would continue to fall based on FX rates and international crude oil prices.

 Source: UGC